Title

 This time the threat is truly existential, and, as in Kansas, the South means to fight it out.

-While Lincoln will recognize this reality ahead of Seward, he enters the White House still clinging to the hope that the “better angels” will somehow prevail in time.
+While Lincoln will recognize this reality ahead of Seward, he enters the White House clinging to the hope that the “better angels” will somehow prevail in time.